Otto Katz: Early life and studies

 The German-speaking Jewish family of Edmund Katz, a successful manufacturer, the father of the young Otto, was part of the thriving Jewish community in Jistebnice.
 Leopold Katz, an uncle of Otto's, was a historian and lawyer famous for having discovered the Jistebnice Hymnal, a collection of Hussite psalms calling for reform.
 "Leopold became a patron of the Czech Academy of Arts and Sciences and prominent leader of the Czech Jewish movement.".
 The mother of Otto, Františka Piskerová, died prematurely in 1900 after giving birth to three sons (Leopold, named after his uncle, in 1891, Robert in 1893 and Otto) and their father Edmund subsequently married a German, Otilie Schulhof.
-The family moved to Prague where the family business continued to thrive and then moved to, the industrial centre, Pilsen.
+The family moved to Prague, where the family business continued to thrive, and then moved to the industrial centre, Plzeň.

 After classical studies in Prague, where Otto revealed a gift for languages (he fluently spoke five: German, Czech, English, French and Russian), he joined the prestigious Imperial Export Academy, which prepared young men for top jobs in international trade, in 1913 where he became fascinated with the Redl case.
 He did not finish his studies and was sent by his father for military training.
 During World War I, he refused to become an officer because of socialist sympathies developed in Vienna.
 Mobilized, injured on Christmas night in 1914, he deserted twice and spent several months under fortress-arrest.

 Demobilized in January 1919, Otto was employed at Pössneck in Thuringia before joining the "Meva", a metallurgical company in Prague.